Jinan-Dangor/Jinan-Dangor.github.io/game-development/tag-team/_posts/2024-05-27-tag-team-motivation.md

 In Cine2Nerdle you don't have to name the actor you're using to link films.
 This works well, because some people recognise an actor's face but can't remember (or spell) their name.
-It also means that movies which share a huge portion of their cast (Wes Andreson or Edgar Wright films come to mind) will suddenly spring all of them as links if you go between them.
-This is fine because there's a huge number of actors.
+It also means that movies which share a huge portion of their cast (Wes Anderson or Edgar Wright films come to mind) will suddenly spring all of them as links if you go between them, but this is fine because there's a huge number of actors.
 <br><br>
+I keep saying that there's "a huge number of actors" to use as links compared to the tags we've got to work with, so let me give you a feel for how large that disparity is.
-To put these numbers in context, at time of writing there's 449 official Steam tags (according to SteamDB) and two similar Steam games could link on 4-8 tags.
-Endgame and Infinity War, possibly the films with the most shared cast, share a few dozen actors, but there's thousands of them (getting stats on this is hard but a list of the Top 1000 Actors and Actresses on IMDb still ends on well known names, so I'd estimate there's a few thousand well-known actors but hundreds of thousands of obscure but useable ones).
+At time of writing there's 449 official Steam tags (according to SteamDB) and two similar Steam games could link on 4-8 tags.
+Endgame and Infinity War (possibly the films with the biggest overlap in cast) share a few dozen actors, but there's thousands of them (getting stats on this is hard but a list of the Top 1000 Actors and Actresses on IMDb still ends on well known names, so I'd estimate there's a few thousand well-known actors and hundreds of thousands of obscure ones you could still use in a game).
 As such, two run-of-the-mill games can put a comparable dent in the pool of links to the biggest crossover event in cinema history.
 <br><br>
 Previously we fixed that by only using the top five tags, which limits the number of links and also means there's essentially a random chance certain obvious links won't get used (because they just happen to not be in the top 5 for one of the games), preserving them for later.
-Here we suggest an alternative: you need to specify the tag you're using to connect two games.
+Instead, we can say you need to specify the tag you're using to connect two games.
 <br><br>
 Unlike actors, tags are usually easy to intuit and name, so asking the user to explicitly state what they're using isn't a big drawback.
-This also encourages using more obscure tags to link between seamingly unrelated games, which I think is fun.
+This also encourages using more obscure tags to link between seemingly unrelated games, which I think is fun.
 However, this significant deviation from Cine2Nerdle raises a notable question:
 If two games share a link with three strikes (eg. Puzzle) but you state you're linking them via a different tag (eg. Match 3) is that allowed?
 <br><br>
 In my opinion the answer is 'yes'.
-As stated earlier, Bum-Bo and HuniePop share Match 3 (a cool and interesting tag to link from), but also share 'Puzzle'.
+As stated earlier, Bum-Bo and HuniePop share 'Match 3' (a cool and interesting tag to link from), but also share 'Puzzle'.
 Since most games with Match 3 will also have Puzzle (another unfortunate property of tags as links), you'll rarely get to link off of these tags and nothing else.
 In particular, I hate the idea of getting cornered in Bum-Bo, with three strikes on Puzzle, then trying to escape through Match 3 and getting blocked.
 <br><br>